What is a Car Accident Report?

 Any documentation of your crash will be helpful to your insurance company.
 This includes:

-• Car crash reports
+- Car crash reports

-• Accident reports
+- Accident reports

-• Dash cam footage
+- Dash cam footage

-• Any testimony from involved parties/witnesses
+- Any testimony from involved parties/witnesses

 If an accident is severe enough to require a law enforcement agent, they will be responsible for filing a crash report.
 This is usually when the involved parties have been injured or killed, the accident results in significant vehicle damage, or a crime was committed.
 If the accident is not severe enough to require intervention by law enforcement, the involved parties are required to file an accident report.
 This is different from a crash report, which has details specific to a police investigation.
-An accident report will usually ask for driving credentials, insurance, full legal name of the involved parties, and a description of what occurred.
+An auto accident report will usually ask for driving credentials, insurance, full legal name of the involved parties, and a description of what occurred.

-Can a Car Crash Affect Your Insurance?
+Does a Car Accident Affect Your Credit Score

 Where Can I Get More Information About a Vehicle?

-If your car is damaged significantly in a crash, you may be considering purchasing a new or used car to replace it.
-Purchasing a car is no easy task,and usually involves hours of comparing quotes and sifting through boring vehicle documents.
+If your car is damaged significantly in a crash, you may be considering purchasing a new or used car to replace it. siasing a car is no easy task,and usually involves hours of comparing quotes and sifting through boring vehicle documents.
 Unfortunately proper research is an essential part of purchasing a car; if you don't look into a vehicle before you buy it, you'll rarely get the car you are looking for.

 The best way to research a car is by getting a vehicle history report.
 These easy-to-read and comprehensive reports will provide you with all the essential details you need to make an informed car-buying decision.
 If you want to find a history of crashes or accidents, the number of previous owners a vehicle had, or information on whether a car has ever been stolen or used in a crime, a vehicle history report can help.
 By getting all this information ahead of time you can prevent yourself from overpaying for a vehicle, or even worse, falling prey to a car-buying scam.